DataDog/documentation/content/en/continuous_integration/setup_tests/junit_upload.md

 **Default**: `20`

 `--dry-run`
-: Runs the command without the final upload step.
+: Runs the command without actually uploading the file to Datadog.
 All other checks are performed.<br/>
 **Default**: `false`

 Positional arguments